Radnen/link.js/README.md

 ```

 *	concat(arr|link)  - lazily concat's the array (or link context) to the end of this context.
+*	cross(arr|link)   - does a set cross product on the input array or link context.
 *	expand(|prop)     - expands Link to use inner arrays, or if prop is specified arrays in prop.
 	*	expandInto(prop)
 	*	unroll()